bitquery/graphql-docs/docs/Examples/bitcoin/bitcoin-fee-api.md

     }
   }
 }
 ```

 ## Get Total fees paid by an account on Bitcoin network

 Below query will get you total fees paid by an account on Bitcoin network.
-You can try out the query [here](https://ide.bitquery.io/aggregate-fees-for-an-account#).
+You can try out the query [here](https://ide.bitquery.io/Get-Total-fees-paid-by-an-account-on-Bitcoin-network).

 ```
 query MyQuery {
   bitcoin(network: bitcoin) {
     transactions(
       date: {is: "2025-05-08"}
-      txHash: {is: "333754d38b681b94145ecd52086ece2c5ffee47963ff1d7a73e4973ec34e1396"}
       inputAddress: {is: "bc1qrtjvr4d8qtstw5334mspp7rmrzl55uj3dcwj09"}
     ) {
       total_fees_in_usd: feeValue(calculate:sum in:USD)